-While most of the other CFRA-related provisions would largely remain intact (except to conform throughout regarding these definitional changes), it would also preclude employers from requiring certification from a health care provider for emergency leave due to a state of emergency and medical certification is not feasible.
-Instead, the employer may require the employee's self-certification or attestation that the leave was due to the state of emergency, and medical certification was not feasible.
+While most of the other CFRA-related provisions would largely remain intact (except to conform throughout regarding these definitional changes), it would also preclude employers from requiring certification from a health care provider for emergency leave and medical certification is not feasible.
+Instead, the employer may require the employee's self-certification or attestation that the leave was for emergency leave purposes, and medical certification was not feasible.